thenexthub/Codira/docs/CompilerPerformance.md

     ```

   - `-Xfrontend -print-clang-stats`: prints counters associated with the clang
-    AST reader, which is operated as a subsystem of the swift compiler when
+    AST reader, which is operated as a subsystem of the language compiler when
     importing definitions from C/ObjC.
 Its output is added to the end of
     whatever output comes from `-print-stats`, and looks like this: